This section describes how to install MySQL Enterprise Audit, which is

 --plugin-load option to name the

-library file that contains the plugin.
-With this plugin-loading
+library file that contains it.
+With this plugin-loading method,

-method, the option must be given each time the server starts.
+the option must be given each time the server starts.
+For

-For example, put the following lines in your
+example, put the following lines in the server

 my.cnf file (adjust the